doorkeeper-gem/doorkeeper/README.md

 - [Proof Key for Code Exchange by OAuth Public Clients](https://datatracker.ietf.org/doc/html/rfc7636)
 - [OAuth 2.0 Authorization Server Issuer Identification](https://datatracker.ietf.org/doc/html/rfc9207) — opt-in by setting `issuer`; adds the `iss` parameter to authorization redirects returned to the client
 - [Resource Indicators for OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc8707)
+- [OAuth Client ID Metadata Documents](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-client-id-metadata-document) — experimental, opt-in by setting `use_client_id_metadata_documents`; lets a client identify itself with an `https://` URL Doorkeeper fetches its metadata from instead of pre-registering.
+See the option's notes in the generated initializer before enabling it: the feature needs one extra column on the applications table (a declared field, with the Mongoid extension), and the notes list its current limitations.

 ## Table of Contents